assamite/creamas/docs/source/overview.rst

 Creamas is developed as a tool for people to effortlessly build, and do research on, multi-agent systems in the field of `computational creativity
 <https://en.wikipedia.org/wiki/Computational_creativity>`_.
 Creamas is built
-on top of `aiomas <http://aiomas.readthedocs.org/en/latest/>`_, which provides a communication route (RPC) between agents and the basic agent and container (dubbed as :class:`~creamas.Environment` in Creamas) implementations.
-If you want to know more about how the low level communication works, see aiomas documentation.
+on top of `aiomas <http://aiomas.readthedocs.org/en/latest/>`_ , from which the basic agent and container (dubbed as :class:`~creamas.Environment` in Creamas) are subclassed.
+The container provides a communication route (RPC) between agents.
+If you need to know more about how the low level communication works, see aiomas documentation.

 Agents And Environments
 -----------------------

 Agents (:class:`~creamas.CreativeAgent`) in Creamas focus on building artifacts and evaluating them.
-Each agent belongs to :class:`~creamas.Environment`, which also serves as a communication route between the agents.
-Environment can also hold other information shared by all agents, or, e.g. provide means for the agents to communicate with nearby agents in a 2D-grid.
+Each agent belongs to :class:`~creamas.Environment`, which serves as a communication route between the agents.
+Environment can also hold other information shared by the agents or, e.g., provide means for the agents to communicate only with nearby agents in a 2D-grid.
 Agents are created by handling the environment as the first initialization parameter.